Flavour Anomalies: A comparative analysis using a machine learning algorithm: Global fits

-Finally, it is worth mentioning that in~\cite{Alda:2021rgt} we determined the predictions of our model for several selected observables of various flavour sectors, including the $R_{D^*}$ observables and $B^+\to K^+ \nu\bar{\nu}$ decay.
-The results showed an almost-perfect correlation for these two observables.
-The predictions for these two observables in the generated sample were shown in Figure 12 of~\cite{Alda:2021rgt}.
-With the inclusion of the new experimental results on $R_{D^*}$ ratios at Belle II~\cite{Belle-II:2024ami} and our new Scenario III, in which the Wilson coefficients $C_1$ and $C_3$ are independent parameters and not mixing in the lepton sector is considered, our previous results change drastically.
-Predictions for these two observables in the ML-generated samples for Scenario II (as in the previous paper) and Scenario III are shown in Figure~\ref{fig:correlation_RDs_BKnunu}, where we can observe how the correlation present in Scenario II disappears in Scenario III.
-Building a UV complete model reproducing the interplay between $R_{D^*}$ and $\mathrm{BR}(B^+\to K^+\nu\bar{\nu})$ in Figure~\ref{fig:correlation_RDs_BKnunu} is out of the scope of this work.
-However there are some proposals in the literature that describe the $R_{D^{(*)}}$ anomalies while enhancing $\mathrm{BR}(B^+\to K^+\nu\bar{\nu})$ with vector leptoquarks~\cite{Fuentes-Martin:2020hvc,Allwicher:2024ncl}, non-universal $Z'$ bosons~\cite{Athron:2023hmz} or combinations of scalars and fermions~\cite{Guedes:2024vuf}.
+The inclusion of the new experimental results on $R_{D^*}$ ratios at Belle II~\cite{Belle-II:2024ami}, together with the introduction of our new Scenario III, in which the Wilson coefficients $C_1$ and $C_3$ are treated as independent parameters and lepton-sector mixing is neglected, leads to substantial modifications of results obtained in~\cite{Alda:2021rgt}.
+In that study, we found an almost-perfect correlation between these two observables.
+Figure~\ref{fig:correlation_RDs_BKnunu} presents the ML-generated predictions for $R_{D^*}$ and $\mathrm{BR}(B^+\to K^+ \nu\bar{\nu})$ in Scenario II (as considered in the previous work) and Scenario III.
+As can be seen, the strong correlation observed in Scenario II disappears once Scenario III is considered.

+The lack of a consistent correlation between the enhanced $B^+ \to K^+ \nu \bar{\nu}$ branching ratios and $R_{D^*}$ raises important questions about lepton flavor universality and the potential presence of NP phenomena.
+Further experimental results and theoretical works are necessary to clarify these discrepancies and to understand the underlying physics.

+Constructing a UV complete model that reproduces the interplay between $R_{D^*}$ and $\mathrm{BR}(B^+\to K^+\nu\bar{\nu})$ is out of the scope of this work.
+Nevertheless, several frameworks proposed in the literature account for the $R_{D^{(*)}}$ anomalies while enhancing $\mathrm{BR}(B^+\to K^+\nu\bar{\nu})$.
+These include models based on vector leptoquarks~\cite{Fuentes-Martin:2020hvc,Allwicher:2024ncl}, non-universal $Z'$ bosons~\cite{Athron:2023hmz} or scenarios involving combined scalars and fermions sectors~\cite{Guedes:2024vuf}.
+Our EFT analysis identifies the essential operator structure and flavor patterns that such UV completions must satisfy to remain consistent with the full set of flavor and electroweak constraints.

+In summary, this section demonstrates that the ML framework provides essential capabilities for this analysis: accurate emulation of the non-Gaussian likelihood landscape with modest training requirements, efficient generation of large representative samples for high-resolution confidence regions and correlation studies, robust performance without extensive hyperparameter tuning or sensitivity to initialization, and interpretability through SHAP analysis that validates the physical consistency of the fit.
+These advantages, particularly when compared to alternative methods such as neural networks or brute-force grid sampling, justify the central role of ML in our methodology and demonstrate its value as a quantitative tool for precision phenomenology in particle physics.